Division of Environmental Analysis (DEA) LINKS

 Is available for viewing at the Statewide Soundwall Inventory web page.
 This sound wall inventory is prepared for information collection purposes for the FHWA as required by federal code in 23 CFR 772.

-Caltrans Traffic Noise Analysis Protocol (Protocol) - dated May 2011
+Caltrans Traffic Noise Analysis Protocol (Protocol) - May 2011

-FHWA approved the new California DOT noise policy (Protocol) (1.03MB) for new or reconstruction highway projects.
-This new Protocol becomes effective on July 13, 2011 for all Federal Aid projects.
-The change is required under the revised Title 23, Part 772 Federal Code which became effective July 13th, 2010.
-This Protocol contains many new provisions including the criteria for grandfathering existing projects currently under development.
-Following is a partial list of revised criteria:
+FHWA approved California DOT noise policy (Protocol) (1.03MB) for new or reconstruction highway projects.
+This Protocol became effective on July 13, 2011 for all Federal Aid projects.
+This version of the Protocol was initiated under the revised Title 23, Part 772 Federal Code which became effective July 13th, 2010.
+This Protocol contains new provisions, updates and clarifications over the older 2006 Protocol.

 Noise and Vibration Technical Advisories have been posted at the publications web page.